 What is the Catatumbo Lightning?

 Also sometimes referred to as Venezuela's "eternal thunderstorm," the Catatumbo Lightning doesn't actually fire nonstop, but for at least a few centuries, it has occurred around 150 times per year.
 Sometimes it lasts as long as 10 hours per day, with as many as 300 lightning strikes per hour.
-I'm no statistician, but I imagine that makes your likelihood of getting struck by lightning slightly higher here than most other places in the world!

-Scientists believe the storm, which occurs approximately three miles above the surface of the water, is caused by a perfect storm (punny, right?) of cold and warm air currents that occurs exactly where the lightning forms.
+Scientists believe the storm, which occurs approximately 3 miles above the surface of the water, is caused by a perfect storm (punny, right?) of cold and warm air currents that occurs exactly where the lightning forms.
 Researchers have been exploring the impact of methane on the storms as well.
 A combination of the large regional oil deposits and prevalent swampland emits the gas in large quantities.
 Whatever the cause, it sometimes feels that Catatumbo Lightning is, in fact, never ending lightning.

 Is the Catatumbo Lightning Actually Eternal?